-(Warning: This is a general overview of how the process works for most people.
-Your situation may involve complications or qualify for exceptions to the usual rules; see an attorney for a full analysis.)
+This is a general overview of how the process works for most people.
+Your situation could involve complications or qualify for exceptions to the usual rules; see an attorney for a full analysis.

 First, a little background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
-Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.
+Contrary to popular rumor, however, the foreign national does not immediately or automatically receive the right to immigrate, nor U.S. citizenship.

 If you are a U.S. citizen, your new spouse becomes your "immediate relative," and may receive a green card as soon as the two of you make it through the application process.
 This can take several months.

 If you are not yet married and your fiancé is still in Ukraine, you can, if you are a U.S. citizen, petition for your fiancé(e) to enter the U.S. on a K-1 visa in the United States.
 After the wedding, your new spouse can apply for a green card, if desired.

 You can also choose to get married first in Ukraine or another country, and then apply for an immigrant visa with which to enter the United States.
 (This visa is the equivalent of a green card.
 The actual card will arrive some weeks after your then-spouse's U.S. entry.)

 If you are a lawful permanent resident, your new spouse becomes a "preference relative," in category F2A.
 That means your spouse can obtain permanent residence in the U.S. only after a "visa number" (space for another permanent resident) has become available.
 At that time, your spouse can apply for an immigrant visa (and enter the United States).
 Because of annual limits on the number of people who can get permanent residence in category F2A, a waiting list often develops, based on one's "priority date."
 The wait often takes around two to five years (though for a period ending in mid-2023 there was no wait at all).